viamrobotics/docs/docs/components/input-controller/webgamepad.md

 This restriction will be removed in the future.
 {{% /alert %}}

-Make sure to connect your gamepad to your machine's computer and turn it on.
+To be able to test your gamepad as you configure it, physically connect your gamepad to your machine's computer and turn both on.
 Then, configure the controller.

 ## Configuration